-To obtain rapid cooling, all windows must be closed and buttons and out.
+4 TEMP To obtain rapid cooling, all windows must be closed and buttons w and w out.
 Close the floor fresh air louvers.

 Cool air will then be discharged through the four dash outlets which should be fully open.

 Note: For rapid removal of condensation from inside glass surfaces, the air conditioner can be switched on even when not required for interior cooling.
 The air conditioner will dehumidify the air inside the vehicle.